top of page

 Glogau Residency, Berlin

-In parallel with the Vitruvian Woman series, Adler's focus while working in Berlin, was to collect found objects and materials about town in an effort to experiment with recycled materials at a large scale.
-She saw this not only as a feminist endeavor in order to work at a larger scale, but also as a project she felt encapsulated the spirit of Berlin.
+In parallel with the Vitruvian Woman series, my focus while working in Berlin, was to collect found objects and materials about town in an effort to experiment with recycled materials at a large scale.
+I saw this not only as a feminist endeavor in order to work at a larger scale, but also as a project I felt encapsulated the spirit of Berlin.

 bottom of page